madetech/blog/posts/how_to_give_your_application_the_support_it_needs.md

 ##Reasons to outsource

 ###Application improvements
-The most common reason to outsource is to ensure you have a team ready to help improve your application in a number of ways, from adding more functionality and features, to dealing with bugs and issues as they crop up.
+The most common reason to outsource is to ensure you have a team ready to help improve your application in a number of ways, from adding new functionality and features, to dealing with bugs and issues as they crop up.

 Perhaps less well known, but just as important, is ensuring you don't fall prey to ["bit rot"](https://www.madetech.com/blog/9-techniques-to-support-and-improve-software-quality).
-Ultimately, dealing with bit rot simply means dedicating maintenance time to making sure the environment your application runs in isn't negatively affecting it, whether it's the browser your users are using to interface with the application, or the software running on the machine that houses your application, these things need to be taken into consideration.
+Ultimately, dealing with bit rot simply means dedicating maintenance time to making sure the environment your application runs in isn't negatively affecting it, whether it's the browser your users are using to interface with the application, or the software running on the machine that houses your application.

 ###Lack of internal resources
 As mentioned above, when an application is built internally and reaches a point it could be considered complete, the team that built it is then typically given another project important to their organisation's goals, leaving the application to grow stale.